vimlinuz/wallpaper-archive/README.md

-# Wallpaper Archive for Hyprland (wallpaper-archive)
+# Wallpaper Archive for Linux Window Managers & Desktops

-A collection of wallpapers optimized for Hyprland window manager environments.
-These backgrounds complement Hyprland's dynamic tiling and modern aesthetics while enhancing the overall desktop experience.
+A collection of high-quality wallpapers suitable for all major Linux window managers and desktop environments.
+These backgrounds are curated to complement dynamic tiling, modern aesthetics, and to enhance the overall desktop experience—whether you're using Hyprland, Sway, i3, GNOME, KDE Plasma, XFCE, or any other environment.

 ## About

-This repository contains handpicked wallpapers that work particularly well with Hyprland configurations.
-The wallpapers are selected to match Hyprland's sleek, minimal design philosophy and provide a cohesive desktop experience.
+This repository contains handpicked wallpapers that work beautifully across a wide range of setups.
+While many are optimized for minimal, sleek configurations (such as Hyprland), they are equally at home on desktops and window managers of all kinds.

 ## Contents

 - High-resolution backgrounds (minimum 1920x1080)
 - Various themes and styles
-- Optimized for Hyprland's transparency and blur effects
+- Suitable for transparency and blur effects if your environment supports them

 ## Wallpaper Previews